-I lived there for a couple of years and have been there on holiday more times than I can remember, so I know a bit about how to spend your time on this island.
+Having resided there for a couple of years and having visited countless times, I know a thing or two about how to make the most of your time on this island.

 15 Best Things to Do in Koh Samui